-The proposed project includes 118 market-rate one and two bedroom rental apartment units, 5,195 square feet of ground floor retail along 16th Street and 123 parking spaces on the first floor and in the basement.
-The EVIVA MIDTOWN name replaces “The Warren.”
-EVIVA MIDTOWN is the first in a planned series of urban mixed-use apartment developments being built by Integral Development in partnership with Urban Core, LLC and other developers in central city locations across the U.S.
+This project includes 118 market-rate one and two bedroom rental apartment units, 5,195 square feet of ground floor retail along 16th Street and 123 parking spaces on the first floor and in the basement.
+EVIVA Midtown is the first in a planned series of urban mixed-use apartment developments being built by Integral Development in partnership with Urban Core, LLC and other developers in central city locations across the U.S. Eviva Midtown’s local partner is LDK Ventures, which owns the Sacramento Railyards.

 The site is located at the northwest corner of 16th and N Streets, one block east of Capitol Park.
 The State of California’s East End Complex is located immediately to the north of the site.
 The Inn off Capitol Park and CADA-managed apartments are located directly across N Street to the South.
 The CADA-managed Park Mansion and Lombard apartments are located directly to the west on 15th Street.
 The recently-completed CADA Legado de Ravel project is located to the south at 16th and O Streets.
-The Sacramento City Unified School District is soliciting development proposals to construct a mixed-use project across 16th Street from EVIVA MIDTOWN .
+The Sacramento City Unified School District is considering the feasibility of redeveloping the former Jefferson School site across 16th Street from Eviva Midtown.

-A joint venture between UrbanCore and Integral in partnership with LDK Ventures.
+A joint venture between UrbanCore, LLC (San Francisco) and Integral Development (Atlanta, GA) in partnership with LDK Ventures (Sacramento).

 2 floors of parking below-grade and at-grade